-Covid: Some shielders still in 'lockdown' 19 months on
+Covid: Some shielders still in lockdown 19 months on

 Helen is one of the 130,000 people in Wales who were told to shield at the start of the pandemic.

-She had a life-changing kidney transplant ten years ago, but because of her immune response to the operation she now has to take steroids for life, to ensure her body doesn't reject her kidney.
+She had a life-changing kidney transplant ten years ago, but because of her immune response to the operation she now has to take two immunosuppressant drugs and steroids for life to ensure her body does not reject her kidney.

-These steroids mean her body's is immune system is weakened - making her extremely vulnerable to coronavirus.
+The immunosuppressants mean her immune system is weakened - making her extremely vulnerable to coronavirus

 "I live in a permanent state of anxiety when I go out.
-If I have to go shopping and I see people aren't wearing masks, I just recoil," said the mother-of-one from Margam, South Wales.
+If I have to go shopping and I see people aren't wearing masks, I just recoil," said the mother from Margam, Neath Port Talbot.

 "Whereas most people are doing the Christmas going out and socialising, I'm withdrawing and that makes me sad.